Visitors to Lassen Volcanic Wilderness Are Its Most Important Guardians

 COVID-19 Modification: Backcountry camping permits must be obtained via self-registration stations when you arrive to the park.
 We are not accepting or processing permits by email/mail through the 2020 fall season.

 Gather information about your trip and party including entry and exit trailheads, approximate campsite location for each night, emergency contact information, and vehicle make, model, and license number.
 See all information required for the permit below.

 Fill out a permit at an in-park, self-registration station.

 Attach the permit to a backpack and display throughout the duration of your trip.

 If permits are out of stock please leave your contact information, a brief itinerary, and an emergency contact.
 All self-registration stations are available 24 hours a day.
-If you need assistance with self-registration, rangers are available to assist with permit completion at the Loomis Plaza or Kohm Yah-mah-nee Visitor Center between 10 am and 4 pm.
+If you need assistance with self-registration, rangers are available to assist with permit completion at the Loomis Plaza (summer only) or Kohm Yah-mah-nee Visitor Center.

 Loomis Ranger Station (across from the Loomis Museum)

 Kohm Yah-mah-nee Visitor Center (in the visitor center vestibule)

 Butte Lake Ranger Station (not staffed) -permits not available to due backcountry closure